dao-duc-tung/sagemaker-ml-system/README.md

 ## Introduction

-This solution customizes [AWS safe deployment pipeline for SM](https://github.com/aws-samples/amazon-sagemaker-safe-deployment-pipeline).
-It provides a _Blue/Green_, also known as a _Canary_ deployment, by creating a Lambda endpoint that calls into a SageMaker endpoint for real-time inference.
+This solution customizes the project [Amazon SageMaker Safe Deployment Pipeline](https://github.com/aws-samples/amazon-sagemaker-safe-deployment-pipeline).

-The main use-case of this solution is building an end-to-end ML system that supports the entire ML lifecycle including data preparation, model training, model evaluation, model deployment, and system monitoring with automation in most of the steps.
-Check the section `System functionalities` below for more detail about the system's capabilities.
+The main use-case of this solution is building an end-to-end ML system that supports the entire ML lifecycle including data preparation, model training, model evaluation, model deployment, and system monitoring with a _Blue/Green_ deployment capability, also known as a _Canary_ deployment.
+Check the section `System functionalities` below for more detail.

 ### Abbreviation and Terminology